Redmond, Wash. — Microsoft today launched its newest wireless keyboard and mouse configuration, the Natural Ergonomic Desktop 7000.

 Software features include the Instant Viewer, which displays all open windows at once so users can easily switch between applications for added productivity, and Magnifier, which delivers real-time magnification on any section of the screen.

-The Desktop 7000 is scheduled to be widely available this month for an estimated retail of $149.
+The Desktop 7000 is scheduled to be widely available next month for an estimated retail of $149.
+It is currently available for special presale on Amazon.com.